-If you’ve used cryptocurrency for any reason this past year, you may find getting your 2018 taxes done is a bit of a tricky process.
+If you’ve used cryptocurrency for any reason this past year, you may find getting your taxes done is a bit of a tricky process.
 There are several reasons why it’s such a challenge to figure out what you may owe.
-This article will hopefully aid in providing some understanding for all cryptocurrency investors, traders
+This article will prvide some understanding for all cryptocurrency investors, traders

-Regardless of how we all feel governments should treat digital assets, the US and many other countries have ruled that cryptocurrencies, no matter whether they are security tokens, stable coins or utility tokens, are the same as capital assets.
+Regardless of how we all feel governments should treat digital assets, the US and many other countries have ruled that cryptocurrencies, no matter whether they are security tokens, stable coins or utility tokens, are the same as capital assets, or real property.
 Essentially, crypto trades (crypto-to-crypto or crypto-to-fiat) fall into the same category as stock trades.
 But these digital assets are very different from stocks for many reasons, including:

 - It’s harder to profit on traditional stock exchanges – it’s costlier, slower, plus you need capital to start out for margin and trading fees.
 With crypto, you can start trading with less than €100 (~$115).

 - Because of the high level of regulations on traditional trading venues, there’s a lot of paperwork required when initiating trades.
 Crypto traders can begin trading immediately and even trade completely privately (anonymously) if they so choose.

 - The time frame when you can make trades on traditional exchanges is restrictive in light of the 24/7 availability of crypto exchanges.

 - Stock exchanges have to buy stock insurance, not so with crypto exchanges.
 There are no safety nets yet with